 Of course, the original recipe uses regular simple syrup and tops with ginger beer instead of club soda.
 If you haven’t made ginger syrup, you can make this cocktail the regular way, but you’ll want to use half as much simple syrup and a little less lime juice since citrus is often a flavor component of good strong ginger beer.
 As always, depending on your ingredients you should adjust proportions to suit your taste, but it’s pretty hard to make a bad Gin Gin Mule.
 It’s nice when you get the balance just right, but I like them sour, sweet, and strong!

-My mint plants are really starting to take off now, so I am looking forward to adding this cocktail to the summer house menu.
+Our mint plants are really starting to take off now, so we are looking forward to adding this cocktail to the summer house menu.
 If you are making a bunch of these, you could save time by skipping the muddling—provided you use plenty of ice and a good, hard shake.
 Most of the mint will get pulverized anyway.
-In either case, I don’t bother with double straining.
+In either case, we don’t bother with double straining.
 Some people don’t like little bits of mint in their teeth, but if you use straws it’s not really an issue.
-Besides, I like the look of the tiny flecks of green dotting the foam and swimming among the ice cubes.
+Besides, we like the look of the tiny flecks of green dotting the foam and swimming among the ice cubes.

 If you are a fan of the Moscow Mule, give this one a try.
 You should also check out the Mamie Taylor, Sleepy Head, Dark and Stormy, Diablo and the Suffering Bastard—that’s seven cocktails that can all use homemade ginger syrup.
 If you decide to make this drink, let us know how it turns out.